sriramster/openslate/docs/architecture.md

 **SPA over SSR:** The app is fully client-side (`ssr = false` in layout).
 No server rendering needed since all data is behind authentication and highly interactive (editor, command palette).

-**JWT in httpOnly cookies over Bearer tokens:** Simpler for a SPA — no need to manage tokens in JavaScript.
+**JWT in httpOnly cookies over Bearer tokens:** Simpler for a SPA; no need to manage tokens in JavaScript.
 Cookie is sent automatically.
 Protects against XSS token theft.

 **Single user only:** Eliminates complexity of user management, permissions, sharing.
 The admin password is configured via environment variable.